azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![On the Pin to dashboard dialog box, on the left, a Preview of the Gauge graph displays.
 On the right, under Where would you like to pin to, the Existing dashboard radio button is selected.](media/image157.png 'Pin to dashboard dialog box')

 10. In the list of dashboards, select your Real-time Sentiment dashboard.
 Your new gauge should appear next to your original gauge.
 If the original gauge fills the whole screen, you may need to scroll down to see the new gauge.
 You can delete the original gauge if you prefer.
-(Select the top of the visualization, then ellipses that appear, and the, the trash can icon.)
+(Select the top of the visualization, then ellipses that appear, and then, the trash can icon.)

     ![Two Average of score Gauge graphs display, and both are the same.](media/image158.png 'Gauge graphs')